Ubud, nestled in the uplands of Bali, Indonesia, is famed for its terraced rice paddies, Hindu temples and beautiful landscapes.

 Ubud is famed for its creative workforce from wood carving to painting and to traditional dancing.

-Steffan had decided even before we had even drafted our itinerary that he wanted a Traditional Balinese Wooden Mask to being home and hang on our wall so it made sense to head to the market and see the carvers in action!
+Steffan had decided even before we had even drafted our itinerary that he wanted a Traditional Balinese Wooden Mask to be home and hang on our wall so it made sense to head to the market and see the carvers in action!

-Watching the woodcarvers work was incredible, carving whilst holding things with your feet?
+Watching the woodcarver’s work was incredible, carving whilst holding things with your feet?
 I can barely paint my toenails without losing my balance so I was IN AWE!

-You do have salesperson who walks you around and explains the wood carving process and whilst it was helpful to hear more about it all he did get rather pushy!
+You do have a salesperson who walks you around and explains the wood carving process and whilst it was helpful to hear more about it all he did get rather pushy!